michaeldeane62/beny_wifi/README.md

 :warning: *DISCLAIMER: I DO NOT TAKE ANY RESPONSIBILITY OF DAMAGED OR DESTROYED PROPERTY, INJURIES OR HUMAN CASUALTIES.
 USE WITH YOUR OWN RISK*

-This repository contains Home Assistant addon for controlling and retrieving information from ZJ Beny 3-phase EV chargers.
+This repository contains Home Assistant addon for controlling and retrieving information from ZJ Beny EV chargers.

-This integration mimics ZBox phone app's communication with charger.
+Integration mimics ZBox phone app's communication with charger.
+I have not mapped all parameters and commands yet.
 I think that any charger communicating with ZBox app should work.

 ### Supported chargers